Medical expert of the article

 12 months - 2 years.

-2 years-5 years.
+2 years - 5 years.

-Age norms of the total score
+Age norms for total score

 Age |